harding/old-docs-history-bitcoin.org/en/developer-guide.md

 block and sends the completed block to the network for addition to the block chain.

+{% endautocrossref %}

+### Pool Mining
+{% autocrossref %}

 Pool miners follow a similar workflow, illustrated below, which allows mining pool operators to pay miners based on their share of the work done.
 The mining pool gets new transactions from the network using `bitcoind`.
-The miner's mining software then periodically polls the pool for new transactions using the `getblocktemplate` RPC, the same RPC solo miners use, and constructs a block and block header the same as before.
+Using one of the method discussed later, the miner's mining software connects to the pool and requests the information it needs to construct block headers.

 ![Pooled Bitcoin Mining](/img/dev/en-pooled-mining-overview.svg)

-What changes is the target threshold the mining software sends to the mining hardware.
-In solo mining, the target threshold used is the same as the network difficulty.
-In pooled mining, the mining pool sets the threshold a few orders of magnitude higher (less [difficult][difficulty]) that the network difficulty.
-This causes the mining hardware to return many block headers which don't hash to a value eligible for inclusion on the block chain but which prove (on average) that the miner checked a percentage of the possible hash values.
+In pooled mining, the mining pool sets the target threshold a few orders of magnitude higher (less [difficult][difficulty]) that the network difficulty.
+This causes the mining hardware to return many block headers which don't hash to a value eligible for inclusion on the block chain but which do hash below the pool's target, proving (on average) that the miner checked a percentage of the possible hash values.

+The miner then sends to the pool a copy of the information the pool needs to validate that the header will hash below the target and that the the block of transactions referred to by the header Merkle root field is valid for the pool's purposes.
+(This usually means that the coinbase transaction must pay the pool.)

-Any blocks with headers that hash below the mining pool's target threshold are called shares.
-The shares are sent to the mining pool, which checks them for accuracy.
-By chance, some shares will also be below the network target---the mining pool sends these to the network to be added to the block chain.
+The information the miner sends to the pool is called a share because it proves the miner did a share of the work.
+By chance, some shares the pool receives will also be below the network target---the mining pool sends these to the network to be added to the block chain.

 The block reward and transaction fees that come from mining that block are paid to the mining pool.
-The mining pool then pays out a portion of the proceeds to miners based on how many shares they generated.
+The mining pool pays out a portion of these proceeds to individual miners based on how many shares they generated.
 For example, if the mining pool's target threshold is 100 times lower than the network target threshold, 100 shares will need to be generated on average to create a successful block, so the mining pool can pay 1/100th of its payout for each share received.
 Different mining pools use different reward distribution systems based on this basic share system.

-As shown in the illustration above, some mining software can get block templates from multiple pools.
-If multiple ASICs are available, some ASICs can be assigned to hash headers for one pool while the other ASICs hash headers for the other pool simultaneously.
+{% endautocrossref %}

+### Block Prototypes
+{% autocrossref %}

+In both solo and pool mining, the mining software needs to get the information necessary to construct block headers.
+This subsection describes, in a linear way, how that information is transmitted and used.
+However, in actual implementations, parallel threads and queuing are used to keep ASIC hashers working at maximum capacity,

+{% endautocrossref %}

+#### `getwork` RPC
+{% autocrossref %}

+The simplest and earliest method was the now-deprecated Bitcoin Core `getwork` RPC, which constructs a header for the miner directly.
+Since a header only contains a single 4-byte nonce good for about 4 gigahashes, many modern miners need to make dozens or hundreds of `getwork` requests a second.
+Solo miners may still use `getwork`, but most pools today discourage or disallow its use.
+{% endautocrossref %}

+#### `getblocktemplate` RPC
+{% autocrossref %}

+An improved method is the Bitcoin Core `getblocktemplate` RPC.
+This provides the mining software with much more information:

+1. The information necessary to construct a coinbase transaction paying the pool or the solo miner's `bitcoind` wallet.

+2. A complete dump of the transactions `bitcoind` or the mining pool suggests including in the block, allowing the mining software to inspect the transactions and, if it wants, add additional transactions.

+3. Other information necessary to construct a block header for the next
+   block: the block version, previous block hash, and bits (target).

+4. The mining pool's current target threshold for accepting shares.
+(For solo miners, this is the network target.)

+Using the transactions received, the mining software adds a nonce to the coinbase extra nonce field and then converts all the transactions into a Merkle tree to derive a Merkle root it can use in a block header.
+Whenever the extra nonce field needs to be changed, the mining software rebuilds the necessary parts of the Merkle tree and updates the time and Merkle root fields in the block header.

+Like all `bitcoind` RPCs, `getblocktemplate` is sent over HTTP.
+To ensure they get the most recent work, most miners use [HTTP longpoll][] to leave a `getblocktemplate` request open at all times.
+This allows the mining pool to push a new `getblocktemplate` to the miner as soon as any miner on the peer-to-peer network publishes a new block or the pool wants to send more transactions to the mining software.
+{% endautocrossref %}

+#### Stratum
+{% autocrossref %}

+A widely used alternative to `getblocktemplate` is the [Stratum mining protocol][].
+Stratum focuses on giving miners the minimal information they need to construct block headers on their own:

+1. The information necessary to construct a coinbase transaction paying the pool.

+2. The parts of the Merkle tree which need to be re-hashed to create a new Merkle root when the coinbase transaction is updated with a new extra nonce.
+The other parts of the Merkle tree, if any, are not sent, limiting the amount of data which needs to be sent to (at most) about a kilobyte at current transaction volume.

+3. All of the other non-Merkle root information necessary to construct a block header for the next block.

+4. The mining pool's current target threshold for accepting shares.

+Using the coinbase transaction received, the mining software adds a nonce to the coinbase extra nonce field, hashes the coinbase transaction, and adds the hash to the received parts of the Merkle tree.
+The tree is hashed as necessary to create a Merkle root, which is added to the block header information received.
+Whenever the extra nonce field needs to be changed, the mining software updates and re-hashes the coinbase transaction, rebuilds the Merkle root, and updates the header Merkle root field.

+Unlike `getblocktemplate`, miners using Stratum cannot inspect or add transactions to the block they're currently mining.
+Also unlike `getblocktemplate`, the Stratum protocol uses a two-way TCP socket which stays open, so miners don't need to use longpoll to ensure they receive immediate updates from mining pools when a new block is broadcast to the peer-to-peer network.

 <!-- SOMEDAY: describe p2pool -->